soonberry/ARkit-Unity-Trial/README.md

-## This is an ARkit Trial on Unity
+## This is an ARkit spike on Unity

 Spike Plane